What Are AMS Ads? A Book Advertising and Amazon Marketing Services for Authors Guide

 Interest-based targeting allows you to select relevant shopper interests.
 These interests define where and when your ads appear.

 Product display ads can appear across the mobile web, desktop, and the Amazon mobile app.
-They also appear on the customer reviews page, Amazon recommendation and follow-up emails, the bottom of the search results page, and the right side of the search results page.
+They also appear on the customer reviews page, Amazon recommendation and follow-up emails, the bottom of the search results page, and the right side of the page.

 Headline Search Ads